 Whether an owner in bite cases has been negligent is normally a question for the finder of fact – either the jury or, in a bench trial, the judge.
 However, under certain circumstances, an owner may be liable under negligence “per se” law.

-Under Nevada’s “negligence per se” laws, dog owners are automatically considered negligent when their dog attacks someone while the owner was in violation of state or local animal control laws.
+Under Nevada’s “negligence per se” laws, dog owners are automatically considered negligent when their animal attacks someone while the owner is in violation of state or local animal control laws.

 - fence,